 The research team would also like to offer any community mental health service users who received services in England in 2006 and therefore believed they might be part of the cohort but prefer their data not to be used for this purposes to opt out of the study.
-Please e-mail your name and NHS number to Dr Corine Driessens at the e-mail below and we will make sure the NHS will take your information out of our anonymised dataset.
+Please contact Dr Corine Driessens with your name and NHS number at one of the following contact details and we will make sure the NHS will take your information out of our anonymised dataset.

 Date approved: April 2016

 Dr Corine Driessens, ADRC-E and University of Southampton

 Prof Peter W.F.
 Smith, ADRC-E and University of Southampton

 Dr David Crepaz-Keay, Mental Health Foundation

 Prof David Pilgrim, University of Southampton